Treatment for Peripheral Artery Disease in Houston

 Texas Endovascular is Houston’s Leading Vein Treatment Center

-Peripheral Artery Disease (PAD) occurs when plaque slows blood flow from the heart to the rest of the body.
-Plaque that builds up inside of arteries is made up mainly of cholesterol, calcium, fibrin, and fatty substances.
-It causes the arteries to narrow and harden, a condition known as Atherosclerosis.
-Because the plaque reduces blood flow to vital organs and limbs, they cannot keep up with the body’s demands.
+Peripheral Artery Disease (PAD) occurs when plaque slows blood flow from your heart to the rest of your body.
+Plaque that builds up inside of arteries is mostly made of cholesterol, calcium, fibrin, and fatty substances.
+It causes your arteries to narrow and harden, a condition known as Atherosclerosis.
+Because the plaque reduces blood flow to vital organs and limbs, they cannot keep up with your body’s demands.

 Dr. William Fox, Dr. Eric Hardee and Dr. AJ Valenson are board-certified interventional radiologists providing comprehensive vein treatments.
 The team at Texas Endovascular will make an accurate diagnosis based on your symptoms and provide you with an in depth treatment plan.
 Learn more about PAD and schedule your consultation at any of our four offices in the Greater Houston area.

 Individuals with peripheral arterial disease do not always experience symptoms.
 This is often a result of the disease gradually worsening over many years, making the signs rather difficult to notice.
 Even those who encounter mild to moderate symptoms of PAD may mistake them for generalized pain or cramping within the legs.
 Too often, patients do not seek professional care until their health worsens to the point that symptoms become severe and debilitating.

 - Coldness or numbness of the legs and feet

 - Discoloration in the legs

 - Cramping of the hips, thighs, or calf muscles

 - Difficulty in healing from minor leg or foot wounds